48 Royston Road The Queens Head

 There was a fresh water pump in front of the pub which was providing some of the villagers with their water supply until 1950s.

 In 1933 ‘The White House’ which stood next to the pub (Shown in pre-1930s photos) was demolished as part of a road widening scheme which also created a larger car park for the pub.
 From the photos it also shows an extension on the south side of the pub between 1958 and 1970, with a further curved portion added afterwards.
-Does anyone know when these were added?
+Richard Salter, son of the landlords who moved inoto the Queen’s Head in 1963 has told us when the alterations occurred.

 Having been taken over by Hawthorne Leisure a number of landlords passed through before the Thai Restaurant landlords, previously in The Three Horseshoes until that was sold, took over in August 2016.